thk2b/malloc/README.md

 ```
 Two search operations are defined over the pages:

-- To find a free block of at least a certain size
+- To find a free block of at least a certain size.
+If there is no free block, we append a new one to the page and return it.
+If the page is full, we allocate and append a page.

 ```c
 t_page *get_zone(t_zones *zones, size_t size)